dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 A bridge-playing pal of Charlie once told him that a frog tossed into very hot water would jump out, but that same frog would end up dying if placed in room temperature water that was later treated at a very slow rate.
 Many businesses die in just the manner claimed by pal for the frog.
 Cognition, misled by tiny changes involving low contrast, will often miss a trend that is destiny.

-One of the Ben Franklin's best-remembered and most useful aphorisms is "A small leak will sink great ship."
-The utility of the aphorism is large precisely because the brain so often misses the funcitonal equivalent of a small leak in great ship.
+<span class='saddlebrown'>One of the Ben Franklin's best-remembered and most useful aphorisms is "A small leak will sink great ship."
+The utility of the aphorism is large precisely because the brain so often misses the funcitonal equivalent of a small leak in great ship.</span>

 ### Curiosity Tendency